Collaborative Document Editing with Multiple Users and AI Agents: Background and Related Work

 \subsubsection{Bringing AI into the collaborative home of writing}

-\citet{LarsenLedet2020collabwriting} studied artifact ecologies of collaborative writing, that is, how co-writers use and transition between multiple tools.
-Based on interviews, they describe the concept of a \textit{collaborative home}, where writing occurs in a synchronized online platform (e.g. Google Docs, our prototype).
-This pattern implies that all writers see the same content and tools/UI.
-In this light, our design explores how we might integrate AI features directly into the collaborative home to reduce transition costs between individual AI tools and the shared document.
+The notion of \textit{artifact ecologies} deals with how collaborative writers involve multiple tools and transition between them: \citet{LarsenLedet2020collabwriting} found that such transitions introduce challenges, such as ``When writers work outside the common documents and applications, their co-writers lose sense of the progress and who is working on what.''
+This maps well to the situation with AI tools today, which are separated from shared documents. \citet{LarsenLedet2020collabwriting} also describe the concept of a \textit{collaborative home}, where writing occurs in a synchronized platform such that all writers see the same content and tools/UI.
+Motivated by these prior observations on transition costs and shared tools, our design explores how teams collaborate and use AI integrated directly into the collaborative home.